stanford-oval/dialogues/README.md

 # Dialogues
-This codebase provides a unified interface to several dialogue benchmarks.
+This codebase provides a unified interface to several dialogue datasets.

 # Available datasets:
 - BiToD